ibm-cloud-docs/apps/vsi-deploy.md

 The virtual server option works in phases.
 First, the app code is prepared and stored into a GITLab Git repository and the source code creates a toolchain with a pipeline.
 The pipeline is defined to build the code and package it into a Debian Package manager format.
 Then, Terraform provisions a virtual instance.
 Finally, the app is deployed, installed, and started inside the running virtual image and its health is validated.

-The pipeline fails on first use because it requires a set of user account properties to be manually configured.
-These properties can't be passed into the toolchain that uses GIT source code for security reasons.
-You must manually configure these values to enable the toolchain to complete successfully.
+The pipeline uses a set of user account properties and a fresh SSH key pair to deploy to infrastructure.
+These properties are automatically passed into the toolchain, but not stored in GIT source code for security reasons.

-To access the environment properties view and enable your pipeline with your user account properties, follow these steps.
+To view these environment properties, follow these steps.
+Consult the table to learn about the properties that are available.

 1. From the app details page, click **View Toolchain**.
 2. Click the **Delivery Pipeline** tile.
 3. Click the **Stage Configure** icon, then click **Configure Stage** on the build stage.
 4. Click **Environment Properties** tab to view the properties.
-5. Change these properties in the environment properties tab to enable the toolchain to run successfully.

 | Property   | Description   |
 |---|---|